 MilitarySuper Ancillary benefit

 Some super contributions can’t be made to DFRDB or MilitarySuper.
-Instead, they can be paid to your MilitarySuper ancillary benefit, and claimed as an additional lump sum.
+Instead, they can be paid to a MilitarySuper ancillary benefit, and claimed as an additional lump sum.
 This factsheet is for DFRDB and MilitarySuper members who have an ancillary benefit.